CozyInsomniac/the-role/content/The Role/Writings/Oneshots/The Loyalty Test.md

 At least, that's what she had done the *first* time Aphrodite had used this line on her.
 Now, it was getting old.

 "Get some new material.
 I've heard this one before."
-The skywing said disinterestedly.
+The Skywing said disinterestedly.

 "I'm serious.
 I even have proof."